The Management of Design

 The question of how the universe came into existence, and how life appeared within it, has fascinated thinking people since the arrival of humans on earth.

-Where this evidence ultimately leads . . . is up to you to decide!
+Where this evidence ultimately leads ... is up to you!

 Note the first three images displayed below.
 Which of them would you say does not manifest evidence of intentional order and arrangement?